MongoDB

 Supported services

-Fivetran supports two different MongoDB configurations:
+Fivetran supports the following MongoDB configurations:

 Features